plfa/plfa.github.io/index.md

 ---
-title  : Table of Contents
-layout : page
+title          : Table of Contents layout         : page use_site_title : true
 ---

 This book is an introduction to programming language theory, written